🧠 The Silent Scars of Trauma: How They Impact Mental Healt

 • Flashbacks or intrusive memories

-• Nightmares
+• Nightmares and sleep disturbances

-PTSD can affect anyone, regardless of age, gender, or background.
+PTSD can affect anyone—regardless of age, gender, or background.

-• Sleep disturbances
+• Sleep problems and nightmares

-• Personality and coping skills
+• Personality and stress tolerance

 • Pre-existing mental health conditions